usc-isi-i2/kgtk/docs/install-details.md

 conda activate kgtk-env
 ```

 This command activates your Conda environment.
+Once activated, your terminal
+session will have access to the resources that have been installed into
+that environment.

 !!! note
     You will need to re-execute this command whenever you open a fresh terminal